- About us

 • access relevant forms and correspondence

-You need a credit card to pay for an online application.
-Another person may complete an online application for you with your consent.
-Subclass 400, 600 and 155 applications must upload all supporting documents immediately as a decision may be made on the documents you submit at the time of lodgement.
+Important note: Subclass 400, 600 and 155 applications must upload all supporting documents immediately as a decision may be made on the documents you submit at the time of lodgement.

 While online applications are preferred, you can still lodge a paper visa application at the Embassy (see below: How to lodge a paper visa application)